brownan/Gamecube-N64-Controller/README.rst

 games like Starfox where those buttons are more significant.
 For something like Perfect Dark where C-left and C-right strafe, I map X and Y to those instead.

-You can go to around like 235 in ``gamecube.pde`` to configure the mapping.
+You can go to around line 235 in ``gamecube.pde`` to configure the mapping.
 Try uncommenting the mapping for X -> Cdown and comment out the line for X -> Cright if you'd prefer that mapping.